Siding Vancouver Company

 - For a full replacement:

-We can renovate with new fiber cement siding which looks similar to cedar, but costs less (starting at 9$ per sq ft), so one of the decisive factors is the cost of the repair.
+We can renovate with new fiber cement siding which looks similar to cedar but costs less (starting at $9 per sq ft), so one of the decisive factors is the cost of the repair.
+More about siding repairs can be found here.

 - For a partial replacement:

-- Replacement with a brand new premium vinyl siding that has the same or different style (it costs about 7$ a sq ft)
+- Replacement with a brand new premium vinyl siding that has the same or different style (it costs about $7 per sq ft)

-- Replace siding with Hardie board, which is only 2-3$ per sq ft more expensive, but will give you peace of mind thanks to its low maintenance / longer life span, better warranty and an expensive new look that will certainly increase the value of your home.
-See why Hardie is the #1 for siding in N. America:
+- Replace siding with Hardie board, which is only $2-3 per sq ft more expensive, but will give you peace of mind thanks to its low maintenance / longer lifespan, better warranty, durability, and an expensive new look that will certainly increase the value of your home.

 - It’s time for a new design, a cleaner look or perhaps a different colour palette.
 There are a ton of new products and detailing options available nowadays to style your home and make it stand out.
 We will be glad to provide you with catalogs and samples, give advice on design based on the property’s shape or work with your designer or architect when it comes to picking the right material combination to fit your specific needs.